-Northern Region Council (NRC) is a coalition of California land trusts dedicated to advancing the conservation of land and water resources of northern California through strategic planning, training, network opportunities, capacity building, and public policy advocacy tailored to the issues and opportunities of the region.
+Northern Region Council is a coalition of California land trusts dedicated to advancing the conservation of land and water resources of northern California through strategic planning, training, network opportunities, capacity building, and public policy advocacy tailored to the issues and opportunities of the region.

-Northern Region Council Face to Face Meeting
+Northern Region Council 2018 Face-to-Face Meeting

 NRC News Highlights